 This is also a lesson where we learn how to build fraternity: we learn to contribute to forming a community of men and women, adults and children, healthy and sick who are capable of building bridges and serving the common good.

 Like Jesus, we can approach each neighbour without fear, we can walk side by side during both difficult and joyful times; we can value his or her qualities, share material and spiritual goods, encourage, give hope and forgive.
 We will attain the primacy of charity and freedom of the children of God.

 In a world that is so sick because desire for personal success has led to a breakdown of society, behaving in this way means really going against the tide: it is an entirely evangelical revolution.

 This is the law of the Christian community as the apostle Paul wrote: "In humility value others above yourselves."
+1

-For all who exalt themselves will be humbled, and those who humble themselves will be exalted
+For all who exalt themselves will be humbled, and those who humble themselves will be exalted.

-As Chiara Lubich wrote: "Do you notice?
-In the world everything has a completely different order.
+As Chiara Lubich wrote: "Have you noticed?
+In the world everything is in a completely different order.
 The law of the ego prevails ...
-And we know the painful consequences ... injustice and prevarication of every kind.
-However, Jesus does not focus directly on these forms of abuse but turns his thought to the human heart, the root from which they arise. ...
+And we know the painful consequences ... injustice and transgressions of every kind.
+However, Jesus does not focus directly on these forms of abuse but is thinking rather of the root from which they arise, which is the human heart. ...
 Our hearts must be transformed if we are to acquire new attitudes and establish genuine and just relationships.
-To be humble does not only mean not being ambitious and dominant, it also means being aware of our own nothingness, feeling small before God and thus placing ourselves in his hands, like children.
+To be humble does not only mean not being ambitious, it also means being aware of our own nothingness, knowing how little we are before God and thus placing ourselves in his hands, like children. ...

 How can we be humble?
 By doing as Jesus did and acting out of love for our brothers and sisters.
 God considers that whatever we do to others is done to him.
 Therefore, it's a matter of putting ourselves in a lower place and serving them. ...
-And we will certainly be exalted in the next world, in the other life.
+And we will certainly be exalted in the world to come, in the next life.
 This reversal of situations is already present in the Church: in fact, whoever commands must be a servant to others.
-Situations, therefore, are already changed.
-If these words that we have studied so carefully are lived out, the Church is already a sign of the world to come"."
+The situation, therefore, has already changed.
+In this way the Church, in which these words we have considered are lived out, is already a sign of the world to come".2